Wilson Haynes Solicitors have over 35 years’ experience managing deceased estates in both Queensland and New South Wales.

 Executors should always seek the advice of a legal professional experienced in deceased estate administration before commencing their duties as executor.

-Contact Sean Powell now to take advantage of our 40 minute cost-free initial consultation.
+Contact our office now to take advantage of our cost-free 40 minute initial consultation.

 Office line: 07 5536 3055 ext 1